Mono Prove Integration Guide

 Prerequisites

-• Sign up on the Mono Dashboard. and complete KYC.
+- Sign up on the Partner Dashboard and complete KYB.

 Integration Guide